Body Types, Body Composition and Diet Programming

 There are three general categories of body types: ectomorph, mesomorph, and endomorph.
-The meals at Be Fit Food have been designed to cater for all different body types and no matter what your body type, you will achieve your results using Be Fit Food.
+Be Fit Food's meals have been designed to cater for all different body types and no matter what your body type, you will achieve your results using Be Fit Food.

 Our body type is largely determined by our genetics, however, years of proper nutrition and training can change one’s appearance.
 Often people can be a mix of characteristics, rather than just falling perfectly into one category.
 Our body type can tell us a lot about how we might respond to different foods and our hormonal and sympathetic nervous system (SNS) characteristics.